LiquidSmokeX64/coffee/coffeelinux-archiso/README.md

 ------------------------------------

 Like, Share, and Enjoy.
-My Linux is the cure to the distro war.
+My Linux is the end of the distro war.
+It just needs some coffee to calm down.

 ------------------------------------